darrenjw/djwhacks/latex/nufeb-multiscale/content.md

 * Spatially explicit IB models are an invaluable tool for understanding the stochasticity and heterogeneity of complex biological system behaviour
 * Developing realistic models of open biological systems in active fluid environments is challenging but possible
 * Statistical emulators have many applications in the design and analysis of complex computer experiments
-* Emulators are a promising tools for coupling scales in multi-scale modelling problems
+* Emulators are a particularly effective tools for calibrating the parameters of computationally expensive simulation models

 # Acknowledgements